Skip to main content

 • Guide growth through 2045.
 Set a clear framework for land use, housing choices, mobility, economic vitality, and everyday quality of life.

-• Update Horizon 2040.
+• Update Horizon 2040 (Current Comprehensive Plan).
 Refresh conditions, tune policies, and extend the community’s vision forward to 2045—building on what works and fixing what doesn’t.

 • Meet state requirements.
 Complete the Georgia DCA five-year update to maintain Qualified Local Government (QLG) status—and keep Alpharetta eligible for key state and federal funding.